 7. Lack of empathy.

-Most narcissists have a complete lack in empathy, they are self-absorbed and often just think about themselves and getting their need met, they will rarely to never be there for you when you need them the most, some people when sick will keep going.
-Therefore they might act, say or do things in a way you wouldn’t if someone else is sick, so for example if someone with empathy is sick, yet carry on, when you’re sick they might ask how you are, yet expect you to carry on, yet not judge you if you don’t, a covert narcissist will want, need and demand attention help and support when they are sick, yet when you are it’ll be things like.
+Most narcissists have a complete lack of Empathy.
+They are self-absorbed and often just think about themselves and getting their need met.
+They will rarely to never be there for you when you need them the most.
+Some people, when sick, will keep going.
+Therefore they might act, say or do things in a way you wouldn’t if someone else is sick, so for example, if someone with empathy is sick, yet carry on, when you’re sick they might ask how you are, yet expect you to carry on, yet not judge you if you don’t, a covert narcissist will want, need and demand attention help and support when they are sick, yet when you are it’ll be things like.
 “You said you’d do this for me today.”
 Or “are you still going to take me here?”
 It will always be about them getting their needs met, and if you don’t, they will hold it against you forevermore when they need to bring it up, they’ll forget the part where you were so sick you couldn’t and remind you about the fact you didn’t do something for them.

 8. Jealousy and envy.

 They resent those who have what they don’t.